-- a) Pedagogical skill: teaching ability; command of subject matter and ability to present it to students with clarity; - b) Student engagement as measured by enrollments and student evaluations.
-The latter will be applied according to criteria for the use of student evaluations established by the university. - c) Contributions to the department's curriculum.
+- a) Pedagogical skill: teaching ability; command of subject matter and ability to present it to students with clarity; - b) Appropriate consideration of student engagement as measured by university-required anonymous surveys (such as SPCIs).
+The latter will be applied according to criteria for the use of student evaluations established by the university; - c) Contributions to the department's curriculum.
 These could take a variety of forms including the development of new courses, implementation of new methods of course delivery (e.g., developing on-line versions of existing or new courses), or revision of existing courses.
 Since the department values the equitable distribution of its teaching responsibilities, the committees will also consider candidates' willingness to teach courses of varying size (e.g., both large lecture courses and small seminars) and courses at varying levels (e.g. intro-level courses and courses designed for majors).